fieldtrip/website/template/layout.md

 	end

 {% include markup/warning %}
-You can find the template 2-D layouts for plotting included in FieldTrip [here](https://github.com/fieldtrip/fieldtrip/tree/master/template/layout).
+You can find the template 2-D layouts for plotting that are included in FieldTrip [here on Github](https://github.com/fieldtrip/fieldtrip/tree/master/template/layout/).
 {% include markup/end %}

-## EASY CAP
+## EASYCAP

-The following series of template layouts is for the electrode caps from [EASY CAP](http://www.easycap.de).
+The following series of template layouts is for the electrode caps from [EASYCAP](http://www.easycap.de).
 They are sorted based on their electrode montages.
 FieldTrip provides .mat files (since r5201 - feb 2012) that are based on the bitmap images obtained from the easycap website and shown below.
 The layout structure stored in those .mat files contains fields that describe the position (.pos), the width (.width), and the height (.height), and the naming (.label) of the electrodes.
 Furthermore, it contains fields that describe the topographic interpolation boundaries (.mask) and the outlines of the 'head' (.outline).

 ###  10%-Arrangements